renproject/mercury/cmd/aws/mercury/bch/README.md

-The btc module will deploy all bitcoin-related services in Mercury to AWS, including :
+The bch module will deploy all bitcoin-cash-related services in Mercury to AWS, including :

-- Bitcoin mainnet nodes * 2 in different available zones.
+- Bitcoin cash mainnet nodes * 2 in different available zones.
-- Bitcoin testnet nodes * 1 in `available_zone_1`
+- Bitcoin cash testnet nodes * 1 in `available_zone_1`
 - A load-balancer in front of the mainnet nodes.

 ## Inputs ##

-- `btc_mainnet_username` : jsonrpc username for bitcoin mainnet nodes
+- `bch_mainnet_username` : jsonrpc username for bitcoin cash mainnet nodes
-- `btc_mainnet_password` : jsonrpc password for bitcoin mainnet nodes
+- `bch_mainnet_password` : jsonrpc password for bitcoin cash mainnet nodes
-- `btc_testnet_username` : jsonrpc username for bitcoin testnet nodes
+- `bch_testnet_username` : jsonrpc username for bitcoin cash testnet nodes
-- `btc_testnet_password` : jsonrpc password for bitcoin testnet nodes
+- `bch_testnet_password` : jsonrpc password for bitcoin cash testnet nodes

 - `region`           : region on aws where to deploy the mercury infrastructure. i.e. `us-west-2`
 - `available_zone_1` : first available zone we want to use in the region. i.e. `us-west-2a`